5G NR PHY Overview

 - Numerology affects slot duration, scheduling granularity, and usable bandwidth layout.

-2. OFDM resource grid
+OFDM resource grid

 NR organizes transmissions on a grid made of subcarriers in frequency and OFDM symbols in time.
 Resource blocks, control regions, DMRS positions, and user data allocations all sit on this grid.
+See OFDM and Frame Structure for the detailed view.

-3. Physical channels
+Physical channels

-4. Physical signals
+Physical signals

-Where the PHY appears in real procedures
+PHY in real procedures

 Initial access and random access